pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1.md

 If the consumer node cannot invalidate the payload due to server failure, it will clear the backlog once the server is available.

 For 10,000 active cars, each with a 20K payload, only 2GB of memory is needed.
-Using the volatile-lru policy for key eviction and setting TTL on the keys ensures optimal memory use.
+To prevent failures from excessive memory use, set the max-memory policy to volatile-lru and with TTL on keys.
+This helps manage memory by evicting the least recently used keys with a TTL.

 #### Failure of Kafka-cluster